-In 2013, sales growth efforts focused to recuperate customers abandoned following Savaria's main competitor's closing were successful.
+In 2013, sales efforts focused on acquiring new customers following the closing of Savaria's main competitor, were successful.
 This resulted in record-breaking growth in revenue and net income for the Corporation.

 In May 2013, the subsidiary Savaria Huizhou transferred its operations to a new location, doubling its production area, to meet the growing demand from the North American subsidiary, Savaria Concord.